aosoft/unity-native-plugin-rs/README.md

 ## Notice

 * WIP
-* Currently supports D3D11 and D3D12
+* Currently supports D3D11, D3D12, Vulkan
 * API is not stable.

 ## How to use